wordofwarning/hazardmcr/index.md

 layout: homepage

-bigtext: "Welcome to Hazard 2012, Manchester's biennial microfestival of incidental intervention and spreeful scootery.
-Now with added Hatch and Larkin'!"
+bigtext: "Welcome to Hazard 2012, Manchester's biennial random sprees of eccentricity.
+We're now counting down the hours til we burst into the City Centre in a yellow stripey blaze!"

 ---